A Unique Wedding Cake Tradition for Your Bridal Party

 Although today the wedding cake is a central focal point of the reception and seen in a variety of colors and designs, this was not always the case.
-The wedding cake only dates back to the 17th century.
-At the time, wedding cakes were only white in color, due to the difficulty to obtain the ingredients required to make the fancy cakes we see today.
+It only dates back to the 17th century.
+At the time, they were only white in color, due to the difficulty to obtain the ingredients required to make the fancy cakes we see today.

-But there is another wedding cake tradition that provides sweet memories to the members of your bridal party: the use of wedding cake charms.
+But there is another tradition that provides sweet memories to the members of your bridal party: the use of wedding cake charms.

 This is a sentimental Victorian tradition focused on giving the bridesmaids and any other women important to the bride a special keepsake from her wedding.
 Miniature sterling silver replicas of symbols or "charms" related to fortune, good health, love, travel, success, happiness and the other good things in life are attached to a white ribbon with a large bead to create the "pull".
 Then the baker of the cake carefully hides these tokens between the layers with the ribbon pulls extending beyond the edge of the cake.

 Before the bride and groom cut the cake each of the women in the bridal party take turns and pull out a charm for good luck.
 This tradition is not only used for the bride’s cake, it can be extended to the groom’s cake as well.
 Of course the charms for the groom's cake are related to the ideas that are important to men.